Donald Merrett: Mother's death

-Police conduct of the investigation played was heavily criticised by Lord Alness.
+Police conduct of the investigation was heavily criticised by Lord Alness.
 The gun had not been fingerprinted, the bank letters had been destroyed and no copies had been requested.
 Although there was a wealth of circumstantial evidence, the jury of 15 voted in a ratio of 5 as guilty and 10 as not proven (a specific judgement in Scottish law).
 Donald was found not guilty of the murder charge but guilty of fraud in relation to the cheques.
 He served 12 months at Saughtonhall Prison in west Edinburgh.

 Later life

 Merrett was released in 1928 and moved to Bexhill-on-Sea to live with a friend of his mother, Mary Bonar, whom he called Aunt Mary although she was not a blood relative.
 There he fell in love with Bonar's daughter, Isobel Veronica ("Vera") Bonnar.
 They eloped in March 1928 and were married in Glasgow where marriage was easier than in England.
 They went to live in Newcastle-upon-Tyne.
 They were charged with obtaining goods to the value of £200 using fraudulent cheques in the name of McCormack.
 Merrett gave his name as Chesney and served 9 months in prison for this crime.

 On his 21st birthday he inherited £50,000 from his grandfather, the money having been held in trust until that time.
 He gave Vera £8400 from this sum.
 He adopted the new name "Ronald Chesney" to distance himself from his criminal past.
 The couple moved to the Portsmouth area and bought a large country house.
 They adopted two children: a 2 year old and 5 year old.

 Merrett bought a yacht, the Armentares, and grew a beard.
 Very unusually for the time he wore a gold ring in his ear, adopting the look of a pirate.
 He bought a further yacht, the Gypsy May and learned to fly at Brooklands.
 His stated career was given as a stockbroker but he spent most of his time smuggling cigarettes.
 He purchased Colleton Hall in Devon.

 Meanwhile, Vera's mother married Thomas Chalmers Menzies, a Scot who styled himself "Baron Menzies" but had no realistic claim to any such title.
 This relationship did not last long but Mary loved to call herself "Lady Menzies" and continued to do so.

-"Lady Menzies" joined Merrett and Vera during a period living in Malta during when Merrett (now calling himself Ronald Chesney) began gun-running boat trips from North Africa to Spain in the build up to the Spanish Civil War.
+"Lady Menzies" joined Merrett and Vera during a period living in Malta when Merrett (now calling himself Ronald Chesney) began gun-running boat trips from North Africa to Spain in the build up to the Spanish Civil War.
 He also smuggled cigarettes and liquor into Italy.
 In 1938 he converted the Armentares into a floating casino.